-Louis Beard Nursing Scholarship: \$2,000 awarded to a worthy nursing student in the Thomasville area.
-Apply to the administrator of Archbold Memorial Hospital, Thomasville, Georgia.
+Louis Beard Nursing Scholarships: \$2,000 awarded to a worthy nursing student in the Thomasville area.
+Apply to the Administrator of Archbold Memorial Hospital, Thomasville, Georgia.
 No closing date for application.

 Colquitt Electric Membership Corporation Scholarship: Pays matriculation, clinical, and student activity fees for three quarters.
 Qualifications: (1) predicted academic success, (2) financial need, and (3) family must be a member of EMC cooperative which covers portions of Berrien, Brooks, Colquitt, Cook, Lowndes, Tift and Worth counties.
 Students may be awarded scholarship one time only.
-Apply to the Academic Dean's Office, Abraham Baldwin Agricultural College, Tifton, Georgia.
-Closing date for application -
+Application forms may be obtained from the academic dean's office.
+Completed forms must be returned to the academic dean's office by August 1.

 The Weetie and Homer Rankin Scholarships: Young Georgia high school graduates with academic potential as judged by SAT scores, high school records and possibly other tests, who have demonstrated leadership potential and possess financial need are encouraged to apply for these entering freshmen scholarships.
 To be eligible, students must pursue full-time study toward an associate degree and not have previously attended college.
 (Joint Enrollment students are eligible.)
 Recipients are paid \$200 per quarter with a maximum of \$1,600 per student.
-Specific criteria for these sholarships and application forms may be obtained from the Admissions Office and the Academic Dean's Office at ABAC.
+Specific criteria for these scholarships and application forms may be obtained from the financial aid office or the academic dean's office.
+See application form for closing dates for each quarter.
+Completed forms must be returned to the academic dean's office.

 Regents' Scholarships: Qualifications: (1) a high prediction of academic success, (2) financial need, (3) Georgia resident, and (4) agreement to serve in Georgia after completion of education.
-Information and application forms may be secured from high school counselor or the director of Financial Aid, Abraham Baldwin Agricultural College.
+Information and application forms may be secured from high school counselor or the financial aid office at ABAC.
 Priority date for application is April 1.

 American Legion Post No. 21 Scholarships: Pays matriculation, clinical, and student activity fees for three quarters.
 Qualifications: (1) child of Tift County veteran, (2) financial need, and (3) scholastic ability.
-Apply through Guidance Department of the high school.
+Apply through.
+Guidance Department of the high school.